-Торіс Objectives Anticipated environmental results (AER) and their roles as stewards are supported.
+Topic Objectives Anticipated environmental results (AER) and their roles as stewards are supported.
 Mana whenua / tangata whenua are satisfied with the level of support to exercise their kaitiakitanga for indigenous biodiversity.
 Landowners and communities are satisfied with the level of support provided to enable their roles as stewards of indigenous biodiversity.
-Landscape Natural hazards Objective 19 The risks and consequences to people, communities, their business es , property, and infrastructure and the environment from natural hazards and the effects of climate change effects are reduced avoided or minimised .
-Regional and district plans have: (a) identify areas at high risk from natural hazards; used a risk-based approach to assess hazards and risks to new or existing subdivision, use and development from natural hazard and climate change impacts over at least a 100 year planning horizon; and (b) contain policies and rules to avoid subdivision and inappropriate development in those areas. included hazard overlays, objectives, polices and rules to avoid, minimise, or not increase the risk from natural hazards to new or existing subdivision, use and development in those areas.
+Landscape Natural hazards Objective 19 The risks and consequences to people, communities, their businesses, property, and infrastructure and the environment from natural hazards and the effects of climate change effects are reduced avoided or minimised.
+1. Regional and district plans have: (a) identify areas at high risk from natural hazards; used a risk-based approach to assess hazards and risks to new or existing subdivision, use and development from natural hazard and climate change impacts over at least a 100 year planning horizon; and (b) contain policies and rules to avoid subdivision and inappropriate development in those areas. included hazard overlays, objectives, polices and rules to avoid, minimise, or not increase the risk from natural hazards to new or existing subdivision, use and development in those areas.
+Objective 20 2.
 There is no new subdivision and inappropriate development in areas at high risk from natural hazards.
-Objective 20 Hazard mitigation measures, structural works and other activities do not increase the risk and consequences of natural hazard events.
-Natural hazard mitigation measures and climate change adaptation activities minimise the risks from natural hazards, and impacts on, Te Mana o te Wai, taonga species, sites of significance to mana whenua / tangata whenua, natural processes, There is no increase in the risk from natural hazards as a result of subdivision, use or development (including mitigation works).
-Where hazard and climate change mitigation measures are employed, there is a greater number and range of soft engineered measures nature-based solutions used, that achieve integrated management and broad environmental outcomes.
+1. There is no increase in the risk from natural hazards as a Hazard mitigation measures, structural works and other activities do not increase the result of subdivision, use or development (including mitigation works).
+2. Where hazard and climate change mitigation measures risk and consequences of natural hazard events.
+Natural hazard mitigation measures and climate change adaptation activities minimise the risks from natural hazards, and impacts on, Te Mana o te Wai, taonga species, sites of significance to mana whenua / tangata whenua, natural processes, are employed, there is a greater number and range of soft engineered measures nature-based solutions used, that achieve integrated management and broad environmental outcomes.